 When I was in High School in NY State, I worked at a place called Carroll's Hamburgers.
 It was probably the best job I ever had.
-I have friends whom I worked with who will attest to that and they are very accomplished in their current careers.
+I have friends, whom I worked with who will attest to that, and they are very accomplished in their current careers.
 There was just something about the managers and the crew, the sales goals and inventory, the nightly clean up of a well oil machine where I don't think there was a single ruffle of personalities.
 It was a harmonious place that thrived on doing a job well, to the letter of a T. It closed one year on a Christmas Eve after an incredibly busy day.
 That was a sad day for us all but those memories stayed with anyone who worked there.
 There was the day shift for the kids who finished school early and the night shift for those who played sports.
 We picked each other up and drove each other home when work was done.
-We raced in like fools and clocked in, in the nick of time in and we worked diligently to get done on time.
+We raced in like fools and clocked in, in the nick of time, and we worked diligently to get done on time.

 This was in the days when the uniforms were washed and dried for you at work.
 Though we had names on them, I would pull Vicki's uniform out of the dryer and wear it because her waist was small and I had to pin all of the others to keep them up.
 These were also in the days where you had to go outside to enter the rest room and it was unheated.

 This chain came after the original McDonald's but at the time, we didn't have McDonald's, that came later.
-The fries were different and they served Club Burgers which you know better as Big Mac, but again different.
+The fries were different and they served Club Burgers which you know better as the Big Mac, but again different.
 The Club Sauce was a different recipe.
 We used to make our own inventions during break time.
 We took their ingredients and made new products with them.
 One of my favorites was a "dreamsicle."
-At that time we mixed the milk shakes and if you added orange syrup to a vanilla milk shake you, got a Dreamsicle and it was tasty.
+At that time we mixed the milk shakes and if you added orange syrup to the vanilla milk shake you, got a Dreamsicle and it was tasty.
 We also had Randy or Dan, who by the was were the fastest guys around on the grill, grill onions or put Club Sauce on Double Hamburgers making a new sandwich.

 Here is the post I promised you, Dan!